maestriam/samurai/readme.md

 ```

 **Load assets into theme files**
-To import any file into your theme(like css, js, imgs), use:
+To import any file into your theme(like css, js, imgs), use directive @public.
+E.g:
 ``` bash
 <script src="@public('js/index.js')" />
 ```